companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.DS01_Payment.md

     <values>
         <field>Display_Text_1__c</field>
         <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;
-You need to pay £FEE before you can submit your request to close the company.
+You need to pay £FEE before you can submit your request to close the company/LLP.
 &lt;/p&gt;
 &lt;p class=&quot;heading-medium&quot;&gt;
 How do you want to make the payment?